Configuration

 password: ${NEO4J_PASSWORD}

-database: cef
+database: neo4j

-Vector Store Configuration
+Vector Store Configuration (v0.6 - 4 Backends)

-DuckDB Vector Store
+DuckDB Vector Store (Default)

-Uses DuckDB's vector functions:
+Uses DuckDB's VSS extension:

 cef: